Vhiktoria/Decode-Labs-Data-Analytics-Internship-/Project-2-Exploratory-Data-Analysis/README.md

 ## Project Files

 - `EDA.ipynb` – Jupyter Notebook containing the complete analysis
-- `Cleaned_Data.csv` – Cleaned dataset used for the analysis
+- `cleaned_dataset.csv` – Cleaned dataset used for the analysis
 - `images/` – Selected visualizations from the analysis